Noise: A Flaw in Human Judgment: Decision hygiene

 Kahneman, Sibony and Sunstein use the term decision hygiene to describe the use of various techniques that can reduce noise in human judgment.
 The reason they favor the hygiene metaphor was that both the causes of noise in human judgment and the noise itself is difficult to see with the naked eye.
 They write that threats can harm you even though they are invisible, giving the analogy that if something goes wrong in the surgery room it is not necessarily because of scalpel misuse – it could be because the highly skilled surgeon forgot to perform proper hand hygiene before entering.
 Just as how washing one's hands protects against unidentified enemies we don't even see, decision hygiene can eliminate or diminish sources of noise we don't even think about.

 In the book, the authors present various decision hygiene techniques through different case study chapters.
 These techniques include both relatively small changes to the choice architecture (the physical and psychological environment in which the judgment is made) such as nudges (a concept made famous by Sunstein together with Richard Thaler) and larger changes.
 The latter include debiasing, use of algorithms/rules, use of guidelines, use of relative scales, use of base rates, aggregation of judgments, structured and carefully sequenced decision-making processes, or even simply finding better judges.
-In other words, one path of decision hygiene is to aid judges in various ways, such as which factors they look at, how they weight the different factors and how they use the scale in question.
+In other words, one path of decision hygiene is to aid judges in various ways, such as which factors they look at, how they weigh the different factors and how they use the scale in question.
 The other decision hygiene path is to wholly replace human judgment by algorithms, hard rules or better judges.
 Examples given of the rule-based approach are algorithms for making fairer and more accurate bail decisions concerning flight risk and the rules and procedures doctors use to quantify tendon degeneration.

 The type of decision hygiene technique most suitable for the given situation depends on the type of judgment, the authors write.
 For example, evaluations performed by state officials are different in many respects from predictions made by political advisors.

 Kahneman, Sibony and Sunstein also weave several of these decision hygiene techniques together into a decision hygiene procedure they call mediating assessments protocol (MAP).
 They argue that organizations of many different kinds should use MAP for group decisions that require considering and weighting multiple dimensions.
 This would not make the decision easier, they concede, but the emphasis on good process will make the decision better.